aip-dev/google.aip.dev/aip/apps/index.md

 permalink: /apps
 ---

-# Apps (G Suite) AIPs
+# Apps AIPs

-The following AIPs apply to work on APIs in the Google Apps PA.
+The following AIPs apply to work on APIs in the Google Apps (G Suite) PA.
+For questions, contact apps-api-team@google.com.

 ### Guidance

-The following AIPs apply to work on APIs in the Apps (G Suite) PA.
-For questions, contact apps-api-team@google.com.

 | Number | Title                                            | State     |
 | -----: | ------------------------------------------------ | --------- |